 David said to Joab and the commanders of the army, “Take a census of all the tribes of Israel – from Dan in the north to Beersheba in the south – so I may know how many people there are.” – 2 Samuel 24:2

 2 Samuel 24:10 But after he had taken the census, David’s conscience began to bother him.
 And he said to the LORD, “I have sinned greatly by taking this census.
 Please forgive my guilt, LORD, for doing this foolish thing.”

-Adults realize that they are completely responsible for themselves, their actions, and the consequences of them.
-An adult will readily admit when they are wrong and will make an attempt to make things right.
+Adults realize that they are completely responsible for themselves: their actions and the consequences thereof.
+Adults will readily admit when they are wrong and will attempt to make things right.
 Their credo is: “It is up to me.”

 Spiritual adulthood is similar.
-The mature child of God attempts to live by the Father’s standards, recognizes and acknowledges wrongdoing, agrees with God and seeks forgiveness and cleansing.
+A mature child of the King attempts to live by the Father’s standards, recognizes and acknowledges wrongdoing, agrees with the Father, and seeks forgiveness and cleansing.
 Their credo is: “It is up to me to seek and do and be all that the Father has for me.”

 In the United States, a census is conducted every 10 years to determine the population and realign the delegates of the House of Representatives appropriately.

-The Scriptures make it clear that the census that David ordered was not to collect a temple tax.
-It was a military census pure and simple.
+However, this census was not to collect a temple tax.
+He wanted to know the size of his army.
+It was a military census.
 It determined that 1.3 million soldiers were available for battle (2 Samuel 24:2).

 REFLECT & PRAY